brm7231/brm7231.github.io/home-lab.md

 * Change IP address and gateway address `# vim /etc/network/interfaces`
 * Also change `/etc/hosts` to reflect the IP address change

+## Machines:
+* Machines might best be created as ballooning - memory can be given a minimum and maximum.

+## Domain Controller Setup:
+* Download Windows Server 2019
+*

 ## DNS:
 ### External DNS:
 This issue arose when, halfway through setting up the server, I was forced to switch to a router on a different subnet.
 This broke DNS since it was referencing the intial router at `192.168.1.254`, and the router it is now connected to is `192.168.86.1`.